erhant/lambda-0b10/docs/WEEK-1.md

 If a number $a$ divides another number $b$, then $a$ is called a divisor of $b$, and $b$ is called a multiple of $a$.
 The division of two integers $a$ and $b$ can be expressed as $a = b \cdot q + r$, where $q$ is the quotient and $r$ is the remainder.
 The remainder $r$ is always less than the divisor $b$.

 The **greatest common divisor (GCD)** of two integers $a$ and $b$, denoted as $\text{gcd}(a, b)$, is the largest positive integer that divides both $a$ and $b$ without leaving a remainder.
-The GCD can be computed using the Euclidean algorithm, which is an efficient way to find the GCD of two numbers.
+The GCD can be computed using the **Euclidean algorithm**, which is an efficient way to find the GCD of two numbers.
 The algorithm works by iteratively replacing the larger number with the remainder of the division of the two numbers until the remainder is zero.
 The last non-zero remainder is the GCD of the two numbers.

 # Abstract Algebra